 The Department distinguishes operating revenues and expenses from nonoperating items.
 Operating revenues and expenses generally result from the sale of electricity.
-Operating revenues are based on authorized rates applied to each customer's consumption of electricity.
-They are recognized on the basis of cycle billings rendered monthly.
-Revenues are not accrued for services delivered beyond such cycle billing dates.
+Electric revenues are based on authorized rates applied to each customer's consumption of energy.
+They are recognized based on cycle billings rendered monthly and are not accrued for services delivered beyond such cycle billing dates.
+A six percent (6%) discount is offered to residential customers who pay within fifteen days of being billed.
+Discounts, which are recorded net against revenues, for the years ended December 31, 2020 and 2019 were \$457,110 and \$374,644, respectively.
 Operating expenses include the cost of sales and services, administrative expenses, and depreciation on capital assets.
 All revenues and expenses not meeting this definition are reported as nonoperating revenues and expenses.